 Shot 98 of Kubrick's production of "Day of the Fight"

-The quick shot of the woman immediately following Walter's victory and his robe being adjusted by Vincent, she being "robed" by a man in a bowtie, appears to conflate her with Walter, the voice-over stating as we briefly see her, "This is a fighter."
+The quick shot of the woman in the audience immediately follows Walter's victory and his robe being adjusted by Vincent.
+She is being "robed" by a man in a bowtie, which appears to conflate her with Walter who is being robed by Vincent, the voice-over stating as we briefly see her, "This is a fighter."
 I'm reminded of the role of Tiresias in the Apollonian/Dionysian drama, his changing from a man to a woman and then back to a man, by which he is thus able to experience all aspects of the drama and survive it.

-You'd probably have to watch the shots to see what I'm talking about and how pointed it is.
+You'd probably have to watch the shots to see what I'm talking about and how pointed this comparison between Walter and the woman is.
 Begin at 11:57.

 The last shot of the film begins with a brief flash of white light eclipsing our vision of the ring, which will be recalled in A Clockwork Orange and the numerous flashes that accompany Alex's reception of the press at that film's end.